 - Hemmings.com. is the best site for classic car enthusiasts.
 We’re talking everything from 1940s Cadillacs to newer classics from the 1980s, plus tools for tracking down parts and services relating to a vehicle you have now.
 It also publishes a daily blog and has an online store with die-cast models and the like.

 - Autolist.com. is known as the top site for on-the-run browsing.
 Sure, the area’s appealing to the eye and easy to use, but the mobile app for Android and iOS sets it apart.
 The software lets you speedily check out the offerings of other shopping apps and dealer sites.
 You can learn how long the vehicle’s been for sale, whether the asking price has changed, and what’s on the Carfax report.

 - CarGurus.com. is a good site for finding the best deal since it ranks offerings based on dealer ratings, where it can, and pricing.
 It also clues shoppers in on a vehicle’s actual market value.
-In addition, you tell how long a vehicle has been for sale and whether the list price has fluctuated.
+In addition, you tell how long a car has been for sale and whether the list price has fluctuated.

 - AutoTempest.com.
 If you’re so inclined, you can go to town with this one on cross-site comparisons.
 AutoTempest.com marries search results from most of the sites we’ve mentioned and more.
 You also can get advice, checklists, and buying guides, and you can save your search results for later.
 You also have access to complete car reviews.

 - KBB.com.
 Widely known as Kelley Blue Book, this site is excellent for those seeking the ultimate buying experience.
 You can find out what your car is worth, how much you should shell out for a used car, and how the ride you’re interested in compares to others.
 You can also get expert and consumer reviews and browse top picks and tips.